Trade-off between complexity and energy in quantum phase estimation: Introduction

-The overall flow of the paper is as follows: Section~\ref{section:introduction} introduces the key concepts behind the trade-off relation that are expected to apply qualitatively to all relevant protocols, Section~\ref{ResQPE} describes the basics of the quantum phase estimation protocol in metrology and its connection with the trade-off framework, while Section~\ref{section:firstprinciple} dives deeper into this connection by quantitatively analysing a protocol carried on an optical platform.
-The paper is concluded by a discussion and outlook in Section~\ref{section:outlook}.
+The overall flow of the paper is as follows: Section~\ref{section:introduction} introduces the key concepts behind the trade-off relation that are expected to apply qualitatively to all relevant protocols, Section~\ref{ResQPE} describes the basics of the quantum phase estimation protocol in metrology and its connection with the trade-off framework, while Section~\ref{section:firstprinciple} dives deeper into this connection by quantitatively analysing \DT{a full sequential phase estimation protocol carried out on an optical platform, and drawing general insights on the interplay between complexity and energy cost in quantum processes}.
+The paper is concluded by a \DT{summary and outlook} in Section~\ref{section:outlook}.